Dipteryx charapilla

-Dipteryx charapilla is a little-known species of flowering plant in the family Fabaceae, a large to mid-sized tree growing along rivers in the rainforests of Brazil. and Peru.
+Dipteryx charapilla is a little-known species of a flowering plant in the family Fabaceae, a large to mid-sized tree growing along rivers in the rainforests of Brazil and Peru.

 Description

 Habitus

 This plant is a relatively tall tree, 20-30m tall, with a trunk to 65 cm in diameter.
 The bark is covered in lenticels and coloured cream to grey in adults, but greenish in juvenile specimens, with cork scars distributed in depressed, isolated patches (as if the trunk was hammered).
 The ends of the twigs are also covered in lenticels.

 Leaves

 It has alternate compound leaves which are imparipinnate (with a lone terminal leaflet rather than a terminal pair of leaflets) and arranged spirally; the leaves having (2-) 3-4 pairs of leaflets distanced 3–6 cm apart from each other.
 The leaflets are shaped elliptic-ovalate and are alternate at the base of the leaf (alternipinnate).
 The leaflets have a rounded base, a cuspidate (pointy) apex, and have a length of 8.9-21.3 cm and a width of 4.9-8.5 cm.